 Traveling to and from Italy

 Students will make their own arrangements to Italy.
-Students will depart the U.S. on Monday, April 27 and can return to the U.S. as early as Saturday, June 6, 2020.
+Dates are tentative- Estimated departure from U.S. date is Monday, April 27 and can return to the U.S. as early as Saturday, June 6, 2020.

 While in Italy - Itinerary and Independent Travel

-Click here to download an example itinerary for the program.
+A program schedule will be updated later in the fall term.
 Keep in mind that the excursions, their lengths, and dates are all subject to change.

 Traveling within Italy will be encouraged but only when classes for the program are not being held.
 Indepenent travel can be challenging, we suggest that you always travel with other students.

 - This program is for students with a background in math and science